Property Capital Allowances

 Enhanced Capital Allowances (ECA's) on Energy Saving Spend

-Capital Allowance Review Service specialise in helping commercial property owners claim thousands of pounds of tax refunds and relief that they didn't realise they had.
+Capital Allowance Review Service specialises in helping commercial property owners claim thousands of pounds of tax refunds and relief that they didn't realise they had.

-The Enhanced Capital Allowance (ECA) schemes are a key part of the Government’s programme to manage climate change and is designed to encourage businesses to invest in energy-saving and water efficient equipment.
+The Enhanced Capital Allowance (ECA) schemes are a key part of the Government’s programme to manage climate change and are designed to encourage businesses to invest in energy-saving and water-efficient equipment.

 The Energy Saving ECA schemes allow businesses of all sizes investing in designated technologies that reduce energy consumption to write off 100 percent of the cost against the taxable profits of the period during which the investment was made.